cfe-lab/MiCall/docs/steps.md

   * qual - the Phred quality scores for the inserted sequence
 * contigs.csv
   * genotype - the reference name with the best BLAST result
-  * match - the fraction of the contig that matched in BLAST
+  * match - the fraction of the contig that matched in BLAST, negative for reverse-complemented matches
   * contig - the nucleotide sequence of the assembled contig
 * coord_ins.csv - insertions in consensus sequence, relative to coordinate reference.